 Carpenter has been exploring the acquisition and playing with a collage of music, as you can identify elements of soul, pop, and jazz in her records.

 Not only does she have a mature and fiery tone, she also plays the guitar, ukulele, and piano.
 She mentions that her next target is the drums.

 Carpenter brought the crowd to their feet when opening for The Vamps on Monday night at the Metro Radio Arena, after performing five songs and a rendition of ‘That’s What I Like’ by Bruno Mars.

 The atmosphere was welcoming and lively as fans sang along to the upbeat ‘Eyes Wide Open’ and even the ones who weren’t familiar with the lyrics hummed and danced along.

 “Luckily I get to bring my family with me.
-My sister is in my band, I’ve brought my mum on these past couple of tours and my dad is coming to visit, he’s flying out for my birthday so that’ll be very fun,” Carpenter assures, as she makes a joke that: “with technology we get to talk to each other almost whenever we want – if there’s good wifi.”
+My sister is in my band, I’ve brought my mum on past tours and my dad is coming to visit – he’s flying out for my birthday so that’ll be very fun,” Carpenter assures, as she makes a joke that: “With technology we get to talk to each other almost whenever we want – if there’s good Wi-Fi.”

-Coming into the industry as a child, and often travelling for work, it’s humbling to know that she still maintains a close relationship with her family.
-Child stars can often derail because of the pressure they face in the business, but Carpenter’s maturity and grace is incredibly respectful through the way she conducts herself and her stage presence.
+Coming into the industry as a child, and often traveling for work, it’s humbling to know that she still maintains a close relationship with her family.
+Child stars can often derail because of the pressure they face in the business, but Carpenter’s maturity and grace are incredibly respectful through the way she conducts herself and her stage presence.

 Don’t let the ‘Disney-girl’ vibe fool you, Sabrina Carpenter is the underdog bringing serious heat to Europe.